masood-haloratech/IRIS-Training-2022-10/practical/Training_001.md

 - The main nvaigation menu of the project is located on the left hand side.

-- The **Import** and **All Items** menu are common to all projects but could be hidden if requied.
+- The **Import** and **All Items** menu are common to all projects but a Project Manager may choose to hide them from users.

 - The remaining menu items are customizable and are called **Labels**.
-For this project we have created 3 labels, i.e. Case Data, Reports and Reference Data.
+For this project we have 3 labels, i.e. Case Data, Reports and Reference Data.
+Labels are simply a way of grouping items in IRIS.

 ## Viewing Data